University of Wisconsin-Madison

 Through a building-block teaching approach, you will develop a basic understanding of AC electric machine design.
 By learning the core concepts of electromagnetic laws for machine design, magnetic circuit calculations, loss mechanisms, analytical design techniques, and other essential topics, you will improve your skills, and ultimately, your work.
 Recent developments in AC electric machine design also will be covered in this course.

-• Engineers involved in the design, specification, and integration of components and systems that require an understanding of AC machine design.
+• Engineers involved in the design, specification, and integration of components and systems requiring an understanding of AC machine design.

 Attendees should have a bachelor’s degree in engineering or a related science, or the equivalent amount of industrial experience.